 Not for the first time I ponder how many of the players’ surnames are also regular words in English, allowable in Scrabble for example.
 Unlike previous times I make a note of them, first on the puzzles page of today’s paper and then on an A4 Pad.
 There are fewer than I expected: Burns, Root, Stokes and Broad for England; Warner, Smith, Wade, Head and Cummins for Australia.
 Each of these surnames is acceptable according to my copy of Official Scrabble Words (Chambers, 4th Edition).
 I even check whether words like Bairstow, Woakes and Khawaja are allowable and am not surprised to find that they are not.
 If we allow soundalikes we could have Buttler for the home side and Paine and Lyon for the visitors.
 This gives us a full XI and even a 12th man.
 I’d have Buttler as my wicketkeeper and Paine as the 12th man.

 It’s a reasonably well-balanced team.
-It includes the four leading run-scorers in the current match (Burns, Root, Stokes, Smith) and the only bowler to take five wickets (Broad).
+It includes the four leading run-scorers so far in the current match (Burns, Root, Stokes, Smith) and the only bowler to take five wickets (Broad).
 If England had selected Jofra Archer I would include him in this hybrid team as an extra bowler, in place of Head or Wade.
 Archer might have been a better option than Jimmy Anderson for this game, not just for my bit of trivia regarding surnames, but because of the injury Anderson sustained on the first day.
 He was only able to bowl four overs in Australia’s first innings and looks unlikely to bowl in their second.

 In recent years there have been many other England internationals whose surnames are allowable in Scrabble: Bell, Billings, Cook, Hales, Jordan, Leach, Prior, Stone and Wood.
 The following all sound like regular words in English, but the repeated consonant makes them invalid in most word games: Finn, Swann, Trott, Ballance.
 I see that the nicknames of the first two (“Finny” and “Swanny”) are allowable in Scrabble, but “Trotts” is not.
 I don’t recall what Gary Ballance’s nickname was.